uniwa-community/.github/profile/README.md

-# UniWa-Community
+# University of West Attica Community
-This is the place were students can contribute to projects related with our daily work in University.
+Welcome to our collaborative space where we actively contribute to projects aligned with our daily endeavors at our university.
-We are open for new ideas.

-# License
-All open source software must be written under LGPL (any version), no other negotiations.
+We enthusiastically embrace fresh ideas and creativity, fostering an environment that encourages innovation.

 # Contribution
-## Formatter Standards
-* 4 or 8 tab width
+* Avoid trunk-based operations whenever possible, use feature-branching.
+* Everything must be signed under GPL or LGPL (any version) and that is absolute.